Run surveys. Get insights. Unlock growth.

 5. Don't give up after one try.
 Follow up

 When you send an email with an NPS survey question, you're competing with hundreds of other emails your customers get every day.
 Chances are, they won't reply right from the bat.
-It's perfectly O.K. to invite them to participate in the survey more than once.
+It's perfectly okay to invite them to participate in the survey more than once.

-How to Send an NPS Survey?
+How to send an NPS survey?

 When it comes to communication channels, all of them are fine.

 The survey distribution channel you'll choose should depend on why you're sending the NPS survey and whether the survey questions are relational or transactional.
-(See the section about both the types.)

 In the case of the latter, the choice of the survey distribution channel is pretty straightforward - reach the customers where they are:

-When to Ask an NPS Question?
+When to ask an NPS question?

 There is no single correct answer here.
 Once again, this will largely depend on your business model and what you sell.